-Having only two participating teams seemed to be a waste of good problem sets, and so neighbouring countries were invited: Latvian team joined the competition in 2014, and Swedish team in 2016.
+Having only two participating teams seemed to be a waste of good problem sets, and so neighboring countries were invited: the Latvian team joined the competition in 2014, and the Swedish team in 2016.
 As a result, the competition was renamed, and the Nordic-Baltic Olympiad was born.
-With the four participating countries, the competition has reached a more or less optimal size – if the number of contestants were to be larger than ca 90, it would be difficult to fit everything into the time frame of three days.
+With the four participating countries, the competition has reached a more or less optimal size – if the number of contestants was to be larger than ca 90, it would be difficult to fit everything into the time frame of three days.

 Header image by Mihkel Kree: